hbedle-subsurface/seismic_ml_assessment/README.md

 - **A section-by-section uncertainty score**
 - **A prioritized list of specific actions** to address the gaps the assessment found

 The whole thing takes about 15-20 minutes.
-You can save or print the results as a PDF.

 ---